Raymo111/TDT-4173-2023-task-1/report.md

 ### Second problem challenges

 In the second problem, the validation and test sets contain attribute combinations not present in the training data.

-How does this problem relate to the algorithm’s inductive bias?
+- How does this problem relate to the algorithm’s inductive bias?

 #### Modifications

-I added hyperparameters but they didn't seem to fix the problem.
+- I added hyperparameters but they didn't seem to fix the problem.
 The highest accuracy I can get is around 62%.

+## Diagrams
+- Do I need any diagrams for DT?